Fix: High CPU or Disk Usage by Ntoskrnl.exe on Windows 10

 Corrupt Ntoskrnl.exe system file

 Ntoskrnl.exe is a well-protected system file that rarely crashes or becomes corrupt.
-However, if it does become corrupt, ntoskrnl.exe will malfunction, not knowing what to write into the RAM, or when to do so, nor when to free up RAM space.
+However, if it does become corrupt, ntoskrnl.exe will malfunction, not knowing what to write into the RAM, when to do so, nor when to free up RAM space.
 This could lead to an accumulation of data and memory pages, causing the CPU to work extra hard to manage this memory space.
 For the same reason, your HDD might fill up.

-How to fix excess memory usage caused by ntoskrnl.exe in windows 10
+How to fix excess memory usage caused by ntoskrnl.exe in Windows 10

 If you suddenly start experiencing memory leaks, then you might be a victim of malware or a virus.
 If your memory leaks begin after a Windows update or the installation of a new device, it might be because of bad or outdated device drivers.